Courses

 Course Description2 credits

 This course is about discovering and recovering your creative self.
 It is for anyone interested in practicing the art of creative living.
 It is about both being creative and putting that creativity into practice.
-We will explore what it means to BE an artist and a Christian and how the arts can inspire and transform humanity's relationship to God, community and scripture.
-We will also discover how creativity can enliven our understanding and communication of Counseling, Theology and Scripture.
+We will explore what it means to be an artist and a spiritual being and how the practice of creativity unblocks spirituality in our lives and can inspire and transform humanity's relationship to God, community and culture.
+We will also discover how creativity can enliven our academic study and vocational practice.

 TCE 533O Theories of Change: Community Leadership